yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/alternative-sdks-1/headless-sdk-payment-android.md

 ### SDK customization

 You can change the SDK appearance to match your brand.
-For more information, access the [SDK customization](https://docs.y.uno/docs/sdk-customizations-android) page.
+For more information, see the [SDK customization](https://docs.y.uno/docs/sdk-customizations-android) page.

 > 📘 Access the Demo App
 >
-> In addition to the code examples provided, you can access the [Yuno repository](https://github.com/yuno-payments/yuno-sdk-android/tree/master) to complete Yuno Android SDKs implementation.
+> In addition to the code examples provided, you can see the [Yuno repository](https://github.com/yuno-payments/yuno-sdk-android/tree/master) to complete Yuno Android SDKs implementation.